Regulatory Assets and Regulatory Liabilities

 Currently, there is no specific guidance in IFRS® Standards addressing the accounting for rate‑regulated activities and entities use different accounting models to report the effects of rate regulation.

 Internationally, the proposals are expected to affect some entities in the utilities sector and the transport industry.

 The purpose of the ED is to provide investors with better information about the performance of rate‑regulated entities.
 There can be a timing mismatch between the period in which an entity supplies the goods and services, and the period in which the entity can charge for them.

 The ED proposes that entities subject to rate regulation report new categories of regulatory assets and liabilities on the balance sheet, and regulatory income and expenses in the income statement.

-- Exposure Draft for the Regulatory Assets and Regulatory Liabilities consultation.
-The deadline for comments to the IASB is 30 June 2021.
+The deadline for comments to the IASB is 30 July 2021.

 Commenting on the Proposal